saaimulation/Project-Aero/practice-lap-CAD/README.md

 Here is what you are all waiting for.
 FINALLY, Saaim is actually going to model and show the front wing.
 I would also take this opportunity to say, that this is my first time using NX.

 Ever...

 Talk about jumping into the deep end, but thats what makes it exciting 👀

+I started by adding some expressions so that scaling down would be a lot easier, which are shown below: